The Jazz Singer

 The Jazz Singer has not been officially rated yet.

-Analyzing the audience sentiment, IMDb rating of 5.5/10, and global collection metrics, The Jazz Singer stands as a challenging project for the creators.
-It remains an essential piece of the 1953 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 6.0/10, and global performance metrics, The Jazz Singer is classified as a ABOVE AVERAGE.
+It remains an essential part of the 1953 cinematic calendar.

 Frequently Asked Questions